Newsletter

 Israel’s Foreign Ministry accused Lebanon’s leaders of failing to confront Hezbollah and allowing continued attacks from its territory.

-President Joseph Aoun (R) chairs the first meeting of Lebanon's new government, along with Premier Nawaf Salam, at the Baabda presidential palace, east of Beirut, on Feb.
+Lebanon's President Joseph Aoun (right) chairs the first meeting of the country's new government, along with Premier Nawaf Salam, at the Baabda presidential palace, east of Beirut, on Feb.
 11, 2025.
 Photo by Anwar Amro/AFP via Getty Images.

 Lebanese President Joseph Aoun (R) chairs the first meeting of Lebanon’s new government, along with Premier Nawaf Salam, at the Baabda presidential palace, east of Beirut, on Feb.
 11, 2025.